dikortis/LetsTalkETC/Episodes/Episode_15.md

-little community in a similar way but they have interesting different views and there's the politically there's a lot you know the libertarianism is is really big within the the crypto cryptocurrency world which is to me you know fascinating and so you know going going to Malta and going to this crypto
+little community in a similar way but they have interesting different views and there's the politically there's a lot you know the libertarianism is really big within the crypto cryptocurrency world which is to me you know fascinating and so you know going going to Malta and going to this crypto